853 Naval Air Squadron

-853 Naval Air Squadron (853 NAS), otherwise referred to as 853 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It last operated both Grumman Avenger Mk.II and Grumman Wildcat Mk VI during the Second World War.
+853 Naval Air Squadron (853 NAS), otherwise referred to as 853 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It last operated both Grumman Avenger Mk.II torpedo bomber and Grumman Wildcat Mk VI fighter aircraft during the Second World War, later based out of RNAS Hatston (HMS Sparrowhawk), Mainland, Orkney.

 It was established at RN Air Section Squantum as a Torpedo Bomber Reconnaissance (TBR) squadron, in December 1943.
 After training, it joined HMS Arbiter in May and set sail for the UK.
 At the same time, a fighter flight of four Grumman Wildcat Mk V was created at HMS Gannet, RNAS Eglinton, but it disbanded after just ten days on HMS Formidable in June 1944.
 A new fighter flight was formed with four Grumman Wildcat Mk VI in September 1944, preparing for the squadron to join HMS Tracker in September to escort an Arctic convoy.
 The squadron moved to HMS Queen in January 1945, for operations off Norway, followed by more Arctic convoy missions, using HMS Sparrowhawk, RNAS Hatston, as a shore base.
 It was disbanded in May 1945.